-In 2009, \$709.7 million of gross written premiums were attributable to U.S. treaty property business, of which 67.4% was written on a pro rata basis and 32.6% was written on an excess of loss basis.
-Included in gross written premiums for U.S. treaty property business was \$84.6 million related to the new crop hail line of business.
+In 2010, \$742.7 million of gross written premiums were attributable to U.S. treaty property business, of which 69.6% was written on a pro rata basis and 30.4% was written on an excess of loss basis.
+Included in gross written premiums for U.S. treaty property business was \$43.8 million related to the crop hail line of business.
 The Company's property underwriters utilize sophisticated underwriting methods to analyze and price property business.
 The Company manages its exposures to catastrophe and other large losses by limiting exposures on individual contracts and limiting aggregate exposures to catastrophes in any particular zone and across contiguous zones.

-U.S. treaty casualty business accounted for \$364.8 million of gross written premiums in 2009, of which 48.2% was written on a pro rata basis and 51.8% was written on an excess of loss basis.
+U.S. treaty casualty business accounted for \$331.8 million of gross written premiums in 2010, of which 54.0% was written on a pro rata basis and 46.0% was written on an excess of loss basis.
 The treaty casualty business consists of professional liability, D&O liability, workers' compensation, excess and surplus lines and other liability coverages.
 As a result of the complex technical nature of most of these risks, the Company's casualty underwriters tend to specialize by line of business and work closely with the Company's pricing actuaries.

 The Company's facultative unit conducts business both through brokers and directly with ceding companies, and consists of four underwriting units representing property, casualty, specialty and national brokerage lines of business.
 Business is written from a facultative headquarters office in New York and satellite offices in Boston, Chicago and Oakland.
-In 2009, \$40.2 million, \$41.7 million and \$15.9 million of gross written premiums were attributable to the property, casualty and national brokerage lines of business, respectively.
+In 2010, \$29.6 million, \$26.7 million and \$12.9 million of gross written premiums were attributable to the property, casualty and national brokerage lines of business, respectively.

-In 2009, 93.7%, 5.5% and 0.8% of the U.S. Reinsurance segment's gross written premiums were written in the broker reinsurance, direct reinsurance and insurance markets, respectively.
+In 2010, 96.0% and 4.0% of the U.S. Reinsurance segment's gross written premiums were written in the broker reinsurance and direct reinsurance markets, respectively.

 U.S. Insurance Segment.
-In 2009, the Company's U.S. Insurance segment wrote \$842.6 million of gross written premiums, of which 86.6% was casualty and 13.4% was property.
-Of the total business written, Everest National wrote \$649.5 million and Everest Re wrote \$43.4 million, principally targeting commercial property and casualty business written through general agents with program administrators.
-Workers' compensation business accounted for \$263.6 million, or 31.3%, of the total business written, including \$204.8 million, or 77.7%, of workers' compensation business written in California.
-Everest Indemnity wrote \$128.6 million, principally excess and surplus lines insurance business written through surplus lines brokers.
-Everest Security wrote \$21.1 million, principally non-standard auto insurance written through retail agents.
+In 2010, the Company's U.S. Insurance segment wrote \$850.7 million of gross written premiums, of which 86.5% was casualty and 13.5% was property.
+Of the total business written, Everest National wrote \$659.2 million and Everest Re wrote \$58.0 million, principally targeting commercial property and casualty business written through general agents with program administrators.
+Workers' compensation business accounted for \$250.9 million, or 29.5%, of the total business written, including \$209.4 million, or 83.5%, of workers' compensation business written in California.
+Everest Indemnity wrote \$111.7 million, principally excess and surplus lines insurance business written through surplus lines brokers.
+Everest Security wrote \$21.8 million, principally non-standard auto insurance written through retail agents.
 With respect to insurance written through general agents and surplus lines brokers, the Company supplements the initial underwriting process with periodic claims, underwriting and operational reviews and ongoing monitoring.